ironcev/thp.im/_posts/2013-10-07-how-to-set-up-a-local-development-web-site.md

 ---
-title: How to Set Up a Local Development Web Site
+title: Setting Up a Local Development Web Site
-subtitle: 'Setting up a local development web site explained <a class="senza-parole" href="/tags/senza-parole">without words</a>'
+subtitle: 'Setting up a local development IIS web site explained <a class="senza-parole" href="/tags/senza-parole">without words</a>'
 description: This blog post explains without words how to set up a web site on a local IIS.
-The web site is used for development purposes.
+The web site can than be used for development purposes.
 keywords: development web site
 tags: senza-parole iis
 hasCode: false